DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Discussion

 \section{Discussion}

-We developed the DLCM-solver, an efficient computational framework within the URDME modeling environment, for simulating spatially stochastic dynamics in multicellular systems.
-Benchmark studies demonstrated its versatility and ability to generate biologically interpretable insights.
-The framework is designed to be efficient by leveraging the use of discrete Laplacians (and related operators) for which there exist many efficient solver alternatives; however, the current implementation does not fully utilize this potential, instead emphasizing here the framework functionality.
+We formalized and developed the DLCM solver, an efficient computational framework within the URDME modeling environment, for simulating spatially stochastic dynamics in multicellular systems.
+We attained estimates of the framework's error bound compared to a ground-truth PDE model and the framework's computational complexity with respect to key features.
+These estimates and their derivation serve as a guide for the behavior of the computational cost and error of more complex models.
+Benchmark studies demonstrated the framework's versatility and its ability to generate biologically interpretable insights.
+The framework is designed to be efficient by leveraging the use of discrete Laplacians (and related operators) for which there exist many efficient solver alternatives; however, the current implementation does not fully utilize this potential, instead emphasizing here the framework's functionality and interpretability.

 Designed to balance computational efficiency with detailed mechanistic modeling, the solver supports diverse biological processes, including chemotaxis, mechanotaxis, nutrient-driven growth, and intercellular signaling, making it highly adaptable to various research scenarios.
 Through benchmark models we stressed the capability of the framework to investigate emergent behaviors in cell populations, in part thanks to how it facilitates model analysis through its continuous-physics foundation (cf.~\cite{blom2024morphological}) and since internal states are readily modeled both discretely and continuously.
 The access to a continuous-physics model counter-part is a defining feature of the framework not immediately available to other widely used agent-based cell population frameworks as mentioned in \S\ref{sec:introduction}.
-Further, we are able to reproduce the qualitative behavior of other cell population models of cell sorting and patterning in growing tissue \cite{osborne2017comparing} (see \figref{cellsort} and \figref{signaling}).
-This is achieved in an on-lattice, agent-based setting without the grid artifacts present in other cellular automata models thanks to the consistent physics of the framework.
+Further, we have shown that the framework is capable of reproducing the qualitative behavior of cell sorting \cite{osborne2017comparing} (see \figref{cellsort}), is able to couple a previous model for cell signaling \cite{menz2025modelling} to a growing population (\figref{signaling_discrete}, \ref{fig:signaling_continuous}), and can simulate a range of chemotaxis models in both 2D and 3D (\S\ref{sec:chemotaxis}).

 In summary, we regard the proposed solver as a research tool for exploring and predicting complex multicellular dynamics, advancing the integration of computational modeling into biological research.
 Its flexibility and mechanistic foundation make it ideal for addressing fundamental questions in cell biology.